-Term Abbreviation Description Adversary Emulation or Red Teaming N/A A type of cyber security testing in which the tester assumes the role of an adversary to exploit vulnerabilities found in IT systems.
-Threat Intelligence TI Intelligence centered on emerging cyber threats that is typically used to understand the threat trends and make informed decisions.
+Term Abbreviation Description Threat-Led Penetration Testing (TLPT) also known as Adversary Emulation or Red Teaming N/A A controlled attempt to compromise the cyber resilience of an entity by simulating the tactics, techniques and procedures of real-life threat actors.
+It is based on targeted threat intelligence and focuses on an entity's people, processes and technology, with minimal foreknowledge and impact on operations.
+Threat Intelligence TI Threat information that has been aggregated, transformed, analyzed, interpreted or enriched to provide the necessary context for decision-making processes.
 National Institute of Standards and Technology NIST An organization of the United States Commerce Department that develops and facilitates the development of standards for the industry.
-Trusted Agent ТА A person in the firm responsible for communicating with the tester while maintaining confidentiality of the ongoing test.
+Trusted Agent TA A person in the firm responsible for communicating with the tester while maintaining confidentiality of the ongoing test.
 Topics for discussion between the trusted agent and tester include changing the attack methodology, evidence of past or ongoing breach, and status updates.
 Open-Source Intelligence OSINT A type of intelligence wherein information is gathered from publicly available sources.
 Social-Media Intelligence SOCINT A type of intelligence wherein information is gathered from popular social media sites.
 Test Findings N/A Confirmed vulnerabilities to be presented in a report that outlines their severity based on risk and impact to the firm.
-Vulnerability N/A A flaw in a system that can be exploited by an adversary.
+Vulnerability N/A A weakness, susceptibility or flaw of an asset or control that can be exploited by one or more threats.